 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-A quadratic equation is an equation that takes the form:
+What is a quadratic equation?
+A quadratic equation is any function that takes the form:

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

-When you compute a solution to a quadratic equation, you will always find 2 values for x, called "roots".
+Solving a quadratic equation will always result in 2 solutions for x.
+These solutions are called roots.
 These roots may both be real numbers or, they may both be complex numbers.
-Rarely, both roots may have the same value, producing one solution for x.
+Rarely, both roots may be the same, meaning there will only be one solution for x.

-We hope you find this quadratic equation solver useful.
+We this quadratic equation calculator is useful to you.
 We encourage you to try it with different values, and to read the explanation for how to reach your answer.
-But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for your interest in Quadratic-Equation-Calculator.com.
+But we totally understand if you just want to use it to find the answers you're looking for.
+Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.